 “Right,” Nerys cut her off.
 “Did you know it is not customary for an outgoing Ambassador to write more than one recommendation for Starfleet, especially when it would be for two individuals belonging to two races not on the best terms with the Federation right now?”

 Jadzia shook her head.
 “Look,” she said, “I can try to convince Worf to do it anyway.
 It sounds a little silly, to be honest.
 Or we’ll find someone else to write it.”
 She thought for a moment about Commander Sand’s offer, which would have enabled her to write it herself, but then againk, the promotion might still be denied even if she took the transfer.

 “There won’t be another willing to write it, you know that.”
 Nerys was right; Jadzia thought, the whole sequence of events was too infamous.
 “So I have to have that recommendation out of your husband, Jadzia, one way or another.”

 There was something about the way she said this that made Jadzia uneasy, and she found herself saying, “Nerys, I hate to say this, but I can’t promise you anything.
-Worf can get very stubborn sometimes, especially if he decides something is a matter of honor, and it’s perfectly possible that no matter what I say to him he won’t budge.
+Worf can get very stubborn sometimes, especially if he decides something is a matter of honor.
+It’s perfectly possible that no matter what I say to him, he won’t budge.
 So you should prepare yourself for that.”

 “I will not,” was the harshly spoken reply.
 “Please understand, Jadzia, I won’t be nice about this anymore.
 I’m different from who and what I used to be.
 These past two years things have been so bad I’ve had to be ruthless and heartless to everyone around me just to survive.
 If I’ve done that already, I can do it again.”